petabridge/akka-bootcamp/src/Unit-1/lesson4/README.md

 > You may also hear people use the term "error kernel," which refers to how much of the system is affected by the failure.
 You may also hear "error kernel pattern," which is just fancy shorthand for the approach I just explained where we push dangerous behavior to child actors to isolate/protect the parent.

 ## Exercise
 To start off, we need to do some upgrading of our system.
 We are going to add in the components which will enable our actor system to actually monitor a file for changes.
-We have most of the classes we need, but there are a few pieces of utility code that we need to add.

-We're almost done!
-We really just need to add the `TailCoordinatorActor`, `TailActor`, and the `FileObserver`.
+We have most of the classes we need, but there are a few pieces of utility code that we need to add: the `TailCoordinatorActor`, `TailActor`, and the `FileObserver`.

 The goal of this exercise is to show you how to make a parent/child actor relationship.